What is the Towns Fund?

 We are also working with sculptor Dan Jones to look at ideas for Welfare Park (and the Heart of Goldthorpe town square).
 Dan has led a number of public sessions getting people to draw up their ideas on a giant easel.
 He continues to work with the youth centre and local primary schools.

-Within the funding there is an allocation for further creative support for working with young people over the next two years to ensure we keep our plans on track and relevant to their interests and needs.
-We have also attracted further funding from the University of Sheffield to work further with young people across the community to listen to their views and stories about where they live.
+Within the funding there is an allocation for further creative support for working with young people over the next two years.
+This is to ensure we keep our plans on track and relevant to their interests and needs.
+We have also attracted further funding from the University of Sheffield.
+This is to work further with young people across the community to listen to their views and stories about where they live.

 How are you linking to the Playhouse team on the Community Hub project?